Troubleshooting Performance Issues

 In a poorly-configured database server, database queries aren’t going to execute as fast as they could in an optimized environment.
 If your database is configured correctly but doesn’t have enough resources assigned to it to handle the load of your site (common in shared hosting environments), you can run into the same execution time issues.
 If a web request generates a few hundred queries, that excess execution time adds to an overall slower request.

-Your database server must be properly tuned and have the resources it needs to handle the SQL queries it receives.
+Your database server must be properly tuned and have the necessary resources to handle the SQL queries it receives.

 For example, you’ll see database profiling output for the request, including the number of queries executed, their execution times, and the SQL for those queries.
 These are sorted in ascending order, with the slowest-performing ones at the top.